Web3Hacker-World/RWA-JS-SDK/README.md

 <br>

+The RWA JavaScript SDK provides developers with a framework for implementing RWA functionality into their own applications.

-The starter is built on top of Vite 4.x and prepared for writing libraries in TypeScript.
-It generates a hybrid package - both support for CommonJS and ESM modules.
+It built on top of Vite 4.x and generates a hybrid package - both support for CommonJS and ESM modules.

 ## Features